vmware/container-service-extension/docs/cse3_1/CSE_CONFIG.md

 | Property   | Value                                                              |
 |------------|--------------------------------------------------------------------|
 | verify_ssl | verify ssl certificates while communicating with the MQTT exchange |

+<a name="mqtt"></a>
+**For CSE 3.1 to work with VCD 10.3, it is a mandatory step to enable `mqtt` property.
+AMQP configuration is not supported for the combination of CSE 3.1 and VCD 10.3**

 ### `vcs` Section